- What is Sheet View in Excel?

 - How to create a Temporary Sheet View in Excel?

 - How to Use Sheet View in Excel?

-- How to use Layer for Excel collaboration?
+- How to use Layer for Google Sheets collaboration?

 Microsoft 365 has unlocked powerful features for collaboration, making it even easier to share an Excel file or work on a spreadsheet simultaneously using the Excel Co-Authoring functionality.
 The downside to having multiple users editing a file at the same time is that it may interfere with your viewing of the data.
 For example, you might try to analyze a column that suddenly disappears because come else has filtered or sorted it.

 Now you can create customized views, aka Sheet Views, in Excel so that others can’t interfere with your work.
 In this article, you’ll learn what Sheet View is, and how to create a temporary Sheet View in Excel, remove it, and switch between your custom Sheet Views.